-GARY: The Stations of the Cross refers to the fourteen images depicting Jesus’s passion that we see in many churches.
+Gary Jansen: The Stations of the Cross refers to the fourteen images depicting Jesus’ Passion that we see in many churches.
 These stations are a meditative exercise that has been around since before the Middle Ages.
 The purpose of the exercise is to make a spiritual pilgrimage through what is arguably the most dramatic moment of Christ’s life.
-For me, each station is a profile in character, and each one is a demonstration of Jesus’s integrity.
+For me, each station is a profile in character, and each one is a demonstration of Jesus’ integrity.
 We can learn what it means to be truly human—and by this I mean the kind of human that God wants us to be—by meditating on these events.

-How did you first become attracted to the Stations.
+BV: How did you first become attracted to the Stations?
 How have they shaped you personally?

-GARY: That’s such a great question.
+GJ: That’s such a great question.
 I’m not sure I know the answer, but I do think that, for me, it is when Jesus is laid in the tomb.
-Emotionally, I always want to jump ahead to the next event, which is the resurrection.
-But that fact is, Jesus’s body was essentially rotting in a tomb for three days.
+Emotionally, I always want to jump ahead to the next event, which is the Resurrection.
+But that fact is, Jesus’ body was essentially rotting in a tomb for three days.
 Our faith reassures us that amazing spiritual things were happening during that time.
-But the Apostles and Jesus’s followers didn’t know about any of that.
+But the Apostles and Jesus’ followers didn’t know about any of that.
 They just thought: Jesus is someone who won’t be more than bones soon.
 They felt defeated.
 What a waste.
-We thought he was the messiah but now he’s simply dead and buried.
+We thought he was the Messiah but now he’s simply dead and buried.
 Soon, they would see that from the waste something extraordinary would grow.
-That’s a very powerful thought for me: That new life grows out of old life.
-That the seed needs to be broken—something that must be terribly painful for the seed--in order for new life to blossom.
+That’s a very powerful thought for me: that new life grows out of old life.
+That the seed needs to be broken—something that must be terribly painful for the seed—in order for new life to blossom.
 That truism gives me hope.
 I hope it gives others hope, too.